chris-short/devopsish.com/content/sponsorships.md

 Demographic data outside of what's shared on this page for DevOps'ish subscribers is not available.

-The newsletter is sent every Sunday to a highly technical audience.
-There may be weeks where due to travel or timezone differences the newsletter is sent a day earlier or a day later but this is rare.

 ## Sponsorship Rates

 For a one (1) week sponsorship period, the fixed fee is **$100 USD**.
 Sponsors purchasing four or more weeks at a time receive a 5% discount.